Outcomes

 Children’s Play Sessions

-PlayBoard facilitate play sessions for children aged four to 11 years within their setting.
-Practitioners already working with the children are invited to attend sessions to gain first-hand experience of implementing the theory learnt during the practitioner training.
+PlayBoard facilitates play sessions for children aged nine to 11 years within their setting.
+Practitioners, teaching and non-teaching staff working with the children will attend the play sessions to gain first-hand experience of implementing the theory learnt during the practitioner training.

 The play sessions include a range of practical and playful exercises for children to support them to build characteristics closely associated with high levels of resilience, support their positive mental health and as a mechanism for positively addressing differences.
 These complex issues are explored in an indirect and playful way by providing an exciting and free-flowing play environment, filled with a range of fun and exciting invitations to play.